chainwikinet/wikijs-yam-content/YAM-Roadmap.md

 # Protocol:

 ## **LP Governance**
-- Status: Code in Development
+- **Status**: Code in Development
-- Priority: High
+- **Priority**: High
-- Summary: Currently only YAM tokens held in a wallet are available for governance participation, which means LPs cannot vote in on-chain proposals.
+- **Summary**: Currently only YAM tokens held in a wallet are available for governance participation, which means LPs cannot vote in on-chain proposals.
 We are working on a solution to allow both YAM holders and LP providers who stake in the incentives contract to participate in governance.
-- Next steps:
+- **Next steps**:
 -- Complete code production and have core contributors review -- Propose solution via governance
 -- Receive audit
 -- On-chain proposal and execution

 ## Treasury Purchase Asset + Treasury wrap yUSD
-- Status: Concepting
+- **Status**: Concepting
-- Priority: High
+- **Priority**: High
-- Summary: Utilizing `yUSD` as the treasury purchase asset requires significant liquidity incentives due to its limited usage.
+- **Summary**: Utilizing `yUSD` as the treasury purchase asset requires significant liquidity incentives due to its limited usage.
 Pairing with a more common asset would likely lead to deeper organic liquidity, and provide additional flexibility after the treasury purchase.
 The protocol could then wrap its own yUSD following purchase and/or diversify into other strategies and assets.
-- Next steps:
+- **Next steps**:
 -- Gather community feedback and develop consensus around switching the purchase asset -- Develop code
 -- Audit
 -- Governance process

 ## **Liquidity Incentives**
-- Status: Dependent on other proposals
+- **Status**: Dependent on other proposals
-- Priority: Medium
+- **Priority**: Medium
-- Summary: If our treasury purchase asset changes, we will need to re-evaluate the current liquidity incentives to ensure we are not overpaying for liquidity.
+- **Summary**: If our treasury purchase asset changes, we will need to re-evaluate the current liquidity incentives to ensure we are not overpaying for liquidity.
-- Next steps:
+- **Next steps**:
 -- Determine treasury asset purchase modifications (if any) -- Run week long liquidity test on new asset liquidity -- Analyze market depth and estimate liquidity needs